x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 By establishing a hybrid deployment, you can extend the feature-rich experience and administrative control you have with your existing on-premises Exchange Server organization to the cloud.
 A hybrid deployment also offers support for a cloud-based archiving solution for your on-premises mailboxes with Exchange Online Archiving and may also serve as an intermediate step towards a complete migration of your on-premises mailboxes to Exchange Online.

-This topic covers configuring a hybrid deployment for your on-premises Exchange organization and your Exchange Online organization in Office 365 for enterprises using the Hybrid Configuration wizard.
+This topic covers configuring a hybrid deployment for your on-premises Exchange organization and your Exchange Online organization in Microsoft 365 or Office 365 using the Hybrid Configuration wizard.
 In this topic, a hybrid deployment is created for the following organization configuration:

 - The on-premises organization is a single-forest on-premises Exchange organization.